espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 Long press the wake button to put the chip to sleep and run the ULP
 ```

-Now to enter to the deep sleep and activate the ULP, long-press the push button and then the red LED will start blinking every 1 second with the following log output:
+Now to enter deep sleep and activate the ULP, long-press the push button, then the red LED will start blinking every 1 second with the following log output:

 ```text
 Entering in deep sleep
 Press the wake button at least 3 or 4 times to wakeup the main CPU again
 ```

-To go back from the deep sleep, press the push button 4 times.
+To wake up from deep sleep, press the push button 4 times.

 ```text
 ULP woke up the main CPU!